fmitch/dataviscourse-pr-western-water-use/docs/ProcessBook.md

 ## Overview and Motivation
-The purspose of this project is to effectively display data on water usage in the Utah and other areas of the Western United States.
+The purpose of this project is to effectively display data on water usage in the Utah and other areas of the Western United States.
 Temperature, precipitation, and water usage data is available for each county over time, providing perspective for past water usage and how usage has been affected by other factors.

 There is publicly available data on water usage for each state from the USGS.
 However this data is an overwhelming amount of information with no visual statistics or tools for interpretation.
 This data is difficult for the public to read and interpret, since there are many complex factors such as different categories of water use, as well as different water needs in different climates.
 Visualizing water consumption against other variables can provide us insights into an area's condition.
 In addition, the USGS data does not provide any context or information about reckless water use in some of the nations driest areas.